 Matcha & Hojicha: Which Tea Fits Your Day?

-Most people reach for coffee when they’re overwhelmed, but as a nutritionist, I have a different strategy.
-I call it the ‘Green & Gold’ routine.
+Most people reach for coffee when they’re overwhelmed, but I usually have a different strategy.
+I call it my ‘Green & Gold’ routine.
 As a mom, tea is my anchor.
 It marks the transition from Doing to Being.
-My days are often a blur of school drop-offs and “household Tetris,” and in that chaos, tea is…
+In the middle of that chaos, tea has become my little tool.
+Some mornings, I need a focused boost; other evenings, I…

 Breaking Free from Food Rules, Finding True Nourishment